Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Exact discrete decomposition

 Figure~\ref{fig:fold_track} summarizes the results.
 Same-superfamily pairs exhibit a mean $\rho_{V} = 0.290 \pm 0.266$, significantly higher than the different-fold background of $\rho_{V} = 0.099 \pm 0.230$ (Mann-Whitney $U$ test, $p < 10^{-134}$).
 The scatter plot [Fig.~\ref{fig:fold_track}(a)] shows that $\rho_{V}$ increases with TM-score: among the 1\,729 same-superfamily pairs, 79\% have TM-score $> 0.5$ and cluster in the upper-right quadrant, while different-fold pairs remain near zero.
 The remaining 21\% of same-superfamily pairs fall below TM-score $= 0.5$; these are distant homologs for which the superfamily-level classification permits substantial structural divergence.
 Even within this subgroup, $\rho_{V}$ correlates positively with TM-score, indicating that the relationship between structural similarity and $V_{\text{re}}$ similarity is continuous rather than threshold-dependent.
 The mean sequence identity within the same-superfamily group is only 13.9\% (range 1.4--27.9\%), confirming that the elevated $\rho_{V}$ is driven by structural similarity rather than sequence similarity.
 This provides direct evidence that $V_{\text{re}}$ tracks the three-dimensional fold: proteins with unrelated sequences but similar structures produce similar $V_{\text{re}}$ profiles, whereas proteins with comparable chain lengths but different folds do not.

-The implication for the forward prediction problem is as follows.
-The decomposition [Eq.~(\ref{eq:Vre})] shows that $V_{\text{re}}$ is determined by two types of inputs: the geometric terms $r^{\pm}\cos\tau$, which depend on the three-dimensional structure, and the bond stiffnesses $\beta^{\pm}_{n}$, which depend directly on the amino-acid sequence.
-The Spearman test establishes that the latter contribute less than 5\% of the variance, and the superfamily analysis (Fig.~\ref{fig:fold_track}) confirms that $V_{\text{re}}$ covaries with fold rather than with sequence.
-This creates a circularity for forward prediction: $V_{\text{re}}$ is overwhelmingly determined by the backbone geometry $(\kappa,\tau)$, which is the very quantity one seeks to predict, and the only direct pathway from sequence to $V_{\text{re}}$ through $\beta^{\pm}_{n}$ is too weak to carry the structural information needed to determine the native fold.
+The exact decomposition [Eq.~(\ref{eq:Vre})] establishes that $V_{\text{re}}$ is driven by two distinct inputs: the geometric terms $r^{\pm}\cos\tau$, which depend on the three-dimensional structure, and the bond stiffnesses $\beta^{\pm}_{n}$, which depend directly on the amino-acid sequence.
+However, the Spearman test demonstrates that the sequence-dependent terms contribute less than 5\% of the variance, and the superfamily analysis (Fig.~\ref{fig:fold_track}) confirms that $V_{\text{re}}$ covaries with the fold rather than the sequence.
+Thermodynamically, the native state is determined by the chemical identity of the amino-acid sequence.
+In the DNLS formulation, this causal relationship is effectively inverted: the spatial geometry dominates the effective potential, suppressing the explicit contribution of amino-acid chemistry.
+This structural circularity limits forward prediction: $V_{\text{re}}$ is overwhelmingly determined by the target backbone geometry $(\kappa,\tau)$ one seeks to predict, while the direct pathway from sequence to $V_{\text{re}}$ through $\beta^{\pm}_{n}$ is mathematically too weak to carry the necessary folding information.